-DISPLAYRAMLPEN - Display RAM(address range from 0x0084 0000 to 0x8b FFFF) Low Power Enable The low power mode of Display RAM is achieved by switch-off the power supply to the RAM and the content of the RAM will be lost.
+DISPLAYRAMLPEN - Display RAM (address range from 0x0084 0000 to 0x8b ffff) Low Power Enable bit when the chip enters low power mode.

+The low power mode of Display RAM is achieved by switch-off the power supply to the RAM and the content of the RAM will be lost.